-If the value of your pensions are close to £1,030,000, or are likely to reach this by the time you retire, then you need to know about the Lifetime Allowance (LTA).
+If the value of your pensions is close to £1,030,000, or are likely to reach this by the time you retire, then you need to know about the lifetime allowance (LTA).
 The LTA is set by the government and limits the total amount you can build up in pension benefits over your lifetime while still enjoying the full tax benefits.
 If you go over the allowance you will generally pay a tax charge on the excess when you take a lump sum or income from your pension pot, transfer overseas or reach age 75 with unused pension benefits.
 Any excess may be subject to tax charges of:

 This limit applies to the value of all your pension arrangements.
 This includes:

-If you’re getting close to the pension Lifetime Allowance, there are things you can do to safeguard your money.
-These are known as ‘protection’ and they effectively give you your own Lifetime Allowance, but there are restrictions as well.
+If you’re getting close to the pension lifetime allowance, there are things you can do to safeguard your money.
+These are known as ‘protection’ and they effectively give you your own lifetime allowance, but there are restrictions as well.